peptide garden

 Age-related NAD+ decline, physical function, sleep

-250 mg/day NMN for 12 weeks significantly shortened 4-meter walking time, raised blood NAD+ levels, and improved sleep quality compared to placebo.
+250 mg/day NMN for 12 weeks maintained walking speed (the placebo group's 4-meter walking time slowed while the NMN group's did not), raised blood NAD+ levels, and improved sleep quality compared to placebo.
 Industry-sponsored (Meiji Holdings).

 2025·Randomized, double-blind, placebo-controlled·n=58Moderate quality